data-apis/scipy-2023-presentation/paper.rst

 array object is assigned to a single logical device.
 To support array libraries supporting execution on different device types (e.g., CPUs, GPUs, TPUs, etc.), conforming libraries must provide standardized device APIs in order to coordinate execution location.
-In the following example, we use standardized device APIs to ensure execution occurs on a specific device.
+The following example uses standardized device APIs to ensure execution occurs on the same device as the input.

 .. code:: python

-   def some_function(x, y):
+   def some_function(x):
-       # Retrieve a specification-compliant namespace:
+       # Retrieve a specification-compliant namespace
        xp = x.__array_namespace__()

-       # Ensure execution occurs on the same device.
-       # Determining which device has priority will be
-       # specific to a given use case and library:
-       if x.device != y.device:
-           y = y.to_device(x.device)

-       # Allocate a new array on the same device:
+       # Allocate a new array on the same device
-       z = xp.linspace(0, 2*xp.pi, 100, device=x.device)
+       y = xp.linspace(0, 2*xp.pi, 100, device=x.device)

-       # Perform computation:
+       # Perform computation.
+All computations take
+       # place on device.
-       return xp.sin(z) * x + y
+       return xp.sin(y) * x

-To interact with array objects, one uses "indexing" to access sub-arrays and individual elements, "operators" to perform logical and arithmetic operations (e.g., :math:`+`, :math:`-`, :math:`\times`, :math:`\div`, and :math:`@`, and array-aware functions (e.g., for linear algebra, statistical reductions, and element-wise computation).
+To interact with array objects, one uses "indexing" to access sub-arrays and individual elements, "operators" to perform logical and arithmetic operations (e.g., `+`, `-`, `*`, `/`, and `@`), and array-aware functions (e.g., for linear algebra, statistical reductions, and element-wise computation).
 Array indexing semantics extend built-in Python sequence `__getitem__()` indexing semantics to support element access across multiple dimensions (Fig. 1b).
-Indexing an array using a boolean array (also known as "masking") is an optional standardized extension; however, masking is not generally portable, as the result of a mask operation is data-dependent and, thus, difficult for array libraries relying on static analysis for graph-based optimization.
+Indexing an array using a boolean array (also known as "masking") is an optional standardized extension.
+The result of a mask operation is data-dependent and thus difficult to implement in array libraries relying on static analysis for graph-based optimization.

 Array Interaction
 -----------------

-The Python array API standard further specifies rules governing expected behavior when an operation involves two or more array operands.
-Two sets of rules, in particular, warrant further attention: type promotion and broadcasting.
+The Python array API standard further specifies rules governing expected behavior when an operation involves two or more array operands, namely, rules for type promotion and broadcasting.

 For operations in which the data type of a resulting array object is resolved from operand data types, the resolved data type must follow type promotion